Yoshanuikabundi/Citer/README.md

 # Citations from BibTeX for Sublime Text

-This [Sublime Text 3](https://www.sublimetext.com/3) plugin provides citation search and Tab-completion for citations stored in a BibTeX file, as well as searching CrossRef and PubMed for citations from within the editor.
+This [Sublime Text 3](https://www.sublimetext.com/3) plugin provides citation search and Tab-completion for citations stored in a BibTeX file, as well as searching ChemRxiv, CrossRef and PubMed for citations from within the editor.
 Configure the file path and email address and you are good to go!

 The default set up is optimized to work with [MathademicMarkdown](https://github.com/yoshanuikabundi/MathademicMarkdown).